Riders should keep their feet on the footpegs whenever their bike is moving to retain control, balance and to use the rear brake for slow manoeuvres.

 He refers to the low-speed manoeuvre where riders take both feet off the pegs for the final 20m of a stop with their boots hovering above the road as the “Landing Pelican”.

 “Whenever we ask why they do this, the answer is usually along the lines of: ‘I need to be ready for when the bike becomes unstable’,” he says.

 “Our reply to this is, the bike is far more likely to become unstable when you take your feet off the footpegs.
 Stop the bike first, put your foot on the ground second.”

-Taking your feet off the bike affects its balance and centre of gravity.
+Taking your feet off the pegs affects its balance and centre of gravity.
 After all, your feet and legs are more than one third of your body weight.
 If you weigh 90kg, that represents more than a 30kg shift in weight balance on the bike.

 When you come to a stop, you should only put down your left foot so you can keep your right foot on the brake in case you are shunted from the rear as it will prevent you from being thrown forward.